GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Sticky Bomb
 - applies status effect on impact
-- double tapping the button will quickly shoot them (can be done from cover)
+- double tapping the button will quickly shoot them with perfect accuracy (can be done from cover)
 - explodes on impact when hitting drones
-- not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration if the status effect duration is less than the skill duration (like on legendary elites (except robotics) and Heroic named)
+- not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration if the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
-- you can proc In-Sync by shooting it at the sky (double-tap it)
+- you can proc In Sync by shooting it at a distance further than 100m like the sky (double-tap it)

 #### Trap
 - good to hold choke points
 - cooldown starts as soon as deploying them
 ##### Shock
-- deploys in a rough circular area, can shock friendlies (TODO: wasn't this fixed?)
+- deploys in a rough circular area
 - very efficient against drones
+- you can shock yourself if nearby when an enemy triggers it
 ##### Healing
 - deploys in a rough arc/line shape
 ##### Shrapnel
-- deploys in a straight line (TODO: verify this information)
+- deploys in a rough circular area

 #### Turret
 - good to draw aggro